Why study this course

 |Control Engineering||EN2058||10 credits|

-Year three includes a major project, with a value of a quarter of the overall year.
+Year three includes a major project, totalling 40 credits.
 For this you will work individually, alongside a supervising staff member.

 There are other core modules and a choice of some optional modules, building upon the foundations established in the earlier years.